Russian Crème Custard is the luscious and grin-coaxing Casanova of the dessert tray.Jump to Recipe

 All images and text ©Jenny DeRemer for Not Entirely Average, LLC

 - medium saucepan

 Did you know that it’s super easy to print out a version of a half recipe or even a double recipe on Not Entirely Average?
 Hover over the serving size (highlighted in blue, it says 6 on this recipe) and then slide the the white line to the left to make less or to the right to make more.
 This "calculator" allows you to play until you get the number of servings you want.
 Easy.

 Ingredients for Russian Crème Custard

-In small saucepan, gently warm the heavy cream and sugar over medium heat, stirring constantly until the sugar fully dissolves.
+- In small saucepan, gently warm the heavy cream and sugar over medium heat, whisking constantly until the sugar fully dissolves.
 Remove the cream mixture from heat and set aside.

 - In a separate saucepan, sprinkle the gelatin over 1/2 cup cold water and let stand 5 minutes to soften.

 - Heat gently and whisk until gelatin dissolves.